Infinite Banking With Life Insurance: Definition, Strategy & Example

 IUL Infinite Banking

 IUL infinite banking growth fluctuates with market performance, so cash value doesn't grow consistently.
-Poor market performance limits growth while administrative costs reduce your gains further.
+Poor market performance limits growth while administrative costs reduce your gains.
 IUL policies include return caps that limit market upside capture, making them less predictable than whole life insurance.
 Whole life insurance remains preferred for infinite banking strategies requiring stability and guaranteed growth.

 Infinite Banking Pros and Cons